Montana-Media-Arts/340-interactive-arts-1/ShowAndTell/readme.md

 ## Description

-In the first week, you will either volunteer or be assigned to 2 people from the list below.
-On the assigned date, bring in 2-3 examples each person/group’s of their work.
+In the first week, you will either volunteer or be assigned 2 people from the list below.
+On the assigned date, bring in 2-3 examples of each person/group’s work.
 Each date has at least 2 people/groups.
 Be familiar with a brief bio and be prepared to critically discuss/analyze the assigned individual and their supporting work in a dynamic presentation in front of the class.
-Do not be lame.
-Be informed.
+You are required to be informed and will be asked questions by the group.

 In addition to Googling the people/projects, I encourage you to check out [Eyeo’s website](http://eyeofestival.com) and [Vimeo page](https://vimeo.com/eyeofestival), as well as [Creative Applications](http://www.creativeapplications.net) site.